What it is

 - Offer before you're asked when you see someone mid-struggle

-- Let the ledger stay uneven; keeping exact score defeats the point
+- Let the ledger stay uneven; keeping exact score defeats the whole point

 Go deeper